 Our recent survey for Ameriprise Financial found that the vast majority of investors who have experienced a major financial setback have overcome it.
 How they did so could have important implications for those dealing with financial challenges due to the COVID-19 pandemic.
 Check out major findings from the study here.

-Our client the Alliance for Lifetime Income (ALI) recently published results from a nationwide survey of people in their prime retirement years – ages 61 to 65 – to better understand the questions, lessons and surprises that arise for so many as they approach the end of their career.
+Our first Retirement Reset survey for the Alliance for Lifetime Income (ALI), among people in their prime retirement years – ages 61 to 65, aimed to better understand the questions, lessons and surprises that arise for so many as they approach the end of their career.
 This survey was conducted during a period of massive upheaval and market volatility (March 6-16) from the initial impact of the coronavirus and resulting economic uncertainty.
 It therefore provided useful insights into how Americans at this age respond to heightened uncertainty and think about the timing of their own retirement.
 Check out some key takeaways.

 Our client Fidelity Charitable recently published results from a survey of philanthropic individuals to see how they’re thinking about philanthropy in response to the COVID-19 pandemic and how the situation could affect their giving and volunteering behaviors.
 Here’s a brief summary.

 Most people we talk with lately are longing for ways of connecting during the pandemic.
 Striving for a sense of connection is one of the key components in human motivation, and it may be increasing as a priority as we feel its absence.
 Connection is a key force with many nuances — it can include a sense of belonging, feeling close to family and friends and a range of other important ideas.
 The question is, for how long will this priority of connection have heightened importance?
 Will people change their long-term behavior as a result of how they’ve assessed their priorities during the pandemic?